10.2 Administration and governance of youth work

 Non-public actors, such as voluntary youth work organisations, are involved in policy-making, for example through advocating for change and through partaking in policy consultations.

-General distribution of responsibilities between top-level and regional/local authorities.
+General distribution of responsibilities between top-level and regional/local authorities

-Under the Education and Training Boards Act 2013 (Section 10), each Education and Training Board (ETB) has the legislative responsibility of supporting the provision, coordination, administration and assessment of youth work services, within that ETB’s functional area.
+Under the Education and Training Boards Act 2013 (Section 10), each Education and Training Board (ETB) has the legislative responsibility of supporting the provision, coordination, administration and assessment of youth work services, within the ETB’s functional area.
 Many ETBs have established a Youth Work Committee, with support from the Department of Children, Equality, Disability, Integration and Youth.
 These committees are made of key stakeholders and have the responsibility for provision of services to support young people.
 Youth work services are also provided, on behalf of ETBs, by several voluntary youth organisations.

 The Department of Children, Equality, Disability, Integration and Youth works with the youth work sector, the voluntary youth services, the Education and Training Boards, other government departments and agencies and consults with young people themselves in the development and delivery of policies and services for children and young people.